 Want to take quizzes and track your credits?

-Leaders of the inpatient psychiatric unit recognized the need for better communication and collaboration with community services for outpatients.
+Leaders of the inpatient psychiatric unit at the University of Virginia Health System recognized the need for better communication and collaboration with community services for outpatients.
 Too often, patients discharged from inpatient care did not successfully transition to care in the outpatient facility or community service site to which they were referred.
 Frequently, these patients would experience a psychiatric deterioration and require readmission.
 Leaders believed that better communication and improved relationships among inpatient and outpatient care providers and community service providers would help prevent these transition issues.

 On the first day, the facilitators walked the group through a discovery process in which participants reflected on the positive aspects of the current state of mental health care in the community and the present care transition process.
-Participants told stories of their experiences that illustrated commitment, collaboration, empowerment, empathy, and perseverance.
-Next, participants described an ideal care transition process.
+Patients told stories of their experiences that illustrated commitment, collaboration, empowerment, empathy, and perseverance.
+Next, patients described an ideal care transition process.

 After the event, connections continued to grow.
 An inpatient nurse joined the board of a mental health advocacy group.
 Clinicians from the inpatient unit began volunteering at a homeless shelter that was frequented by patients.
-Individuals from community mental health groups hosted three educational sessions for inpatient staff and created a handout listing available community resources.
-Throughout the two-day event and at each step of the group's implementation plan, appreciative inquiry facilitated improved connections between inpatient, outpatient, and community services.
+Individuals from community mental health groups hosted 3 educational sessions for the inpatient care team members and created a handout listing available community resources.
+Throughout the 2-day event and at each step of the group's implementation plan, appreciative inquiry facilitated improved connections between inpatient, outpatient, and community services.
 With the new transition process in place, patients benefit from smoother transitions and patient satisfaction scores have improved for psychiatric services.

 STEPS Forward™ presents actionable, practical toolkits and customizable resources that you can use to successfully implement meaningful and transformative change in your practice or organization.
 See How it Works